dionephy/Wysg.Musm/Wysg.Musm.LlmDataBuilder/docs/README.md

 2. The application will automatically:
    - Create or load `prompt.txt` if it exists
    - Display the current record count from `data.json`
+   - Load with dark theme enabled by default

+### Window Settings

+- **Always on Top**: Check the "Always on Top" checkbox in the status bar to keep the window above all other windows.
+This is useful when referencing other applications while entering data.

 ### Creating a New Record